anh65498/Python-Applications/Programs/Program 2_Data Vis and GUI/readme.md

 # College Prices Analyzer and Visualizer

-This program lets the user view the tuition trend, the room and board trend, and the total cost of 4 years of college of 4 college path for a range pf year (1971 - 2018)
+This program lets the user view the tuition trend, the room and board trend, and the total cost of 4 years of college of 4 college path for a range of year (1971 - 2018)

 ## Getting Started